-During the last 3 years, we at VisibleThread saw more than our fair share of compliance matrices.
+During the last 3 years, we at VisibleThread saw more than our fair share of Compliance Matrices.

 And we continue to work closely with proposal managers who manually create compliance matrices.
-Depending on size, they spend anything from several hours to days; creating it, honing it, getting it right.
+Depending on size, they spend anything from several hours to days; creating it, honing it, and getting it right.

 Of course, no one reading this post will be too surprised at the time sales proposal managers spend creating a strong compliance matrix.
 After all, if your proposal is non-compliant, you may as well pack up and head home.
 From the perspective of government agencies and commercial entities, a non-compliant response can be a great excuse for culling the field.